salesforce/lwc-rfcs/text/0000-mixed-shadow-mode.md

 appearance after they are assigned, whereas in native mode, they are invoked in the order of appearance in the template.

-### this.shadowRoot vs this.template

-`this.shadowRoot` and `this.template` will both reference the component's shadow root in native Shadow DOM while `this.template` currently references the component's shadow root in synthetic Shadow DOM.
-When a component specifies a preference for native Shadow DOM, `this.shadowRoot` will be made available as an alias to `this.template`.

-There are no plans to enable `this.shadowRoot` for existing components that only support synthetic Shadow DOM as the current LWC-ism is to use `this.template`.

 ### this.shadowRoot instanceof ShadowRoot

-Components that favor native Shadow DOM will observe that `this.shadowRoot instanceof ShadowRoot` evaluates to `false` in mixed mode.
+LWC components that currently use native shadow roots observe that `this.shadowRoot instanceof ShadowRoot` evaluates to `false`.
 This is due to the fact that the synthetic shadow polyfill patches and replaces `ShadowRoot`.
 This will be remediated by customizing the `instanceof` behavior using `Symbol.hasInstance`.

 ### Listening for non-composed events above the root LWC node